 Taiwan and its surrounding islands govern themselves as the “Republic of China” (ROC), whereas mainland China is referred to as the “People’s Republic of China” (PRC).
 In fact, until the 1970s, the Taiwanese ROC held China’s seat at the U.N. and was thus considered the legitimate government of China by the majority of the world’s countries.
 However, the 1971 UN General Assembly replaced the ROC with the PRC.

-Since 2019, only 15 countries representing 8% of UN members and one UN observer state (Vatican City) recognize the Taiwan-based ROC government.
+Since 2019, only 13 countries representing less than 8% of UN members and one UN observer state (Vatican City) recognize the Taiwan-based ROC government.
 Nowadays, the Taiwan government doesn’t have formal ambitions to be recognized as the rightful government of all China but rather to be recognized as a sovereign nation in its own right.

 Kosovo has also suffered revocations of recognition due to international pressure from Serbia and Russia.
 The self-proclaimed state of Kosovo declared its independence from Serbia in 2008.
 However, due to Serbia’s opposition, 15 states have withdrawn Kosovo’s recognition, including Madagascar, Suriname, Burundi, and Papua New Guinea.
 Today, 98 out of 193 U.N. member states (51%) recognize Kosovo as a sovereign country.